Renekakpo/cookIt/README.md

 utils/        helpers
 ```

-Recipe detail is offline-first: the repository exposes a `Flow<Resource<Recipe>>`
+The recipe detail screen is offline-first.
+The repository returns a `Flow<Resource<Recipe>>`
-that serves the cached copy first, then refreshes from the network, preserving user
+that shows the cached recipe first, then refreshes it from the network and keeps the
-state (the "cooked" count) on merge.
-This single-source-of-truth pattern is scoped to
-favorites - a proactive network monitor and caching of non-favorite recipes are
+"cooked" count on refresh.
+Only favorites are cached this way; search and home stay
-intentionally out of scope (see ADR 0002).
-The offline-first merge logic is covered by
+network-backed (see ADR 0002).
+The merge logic is covered by unit tests: cache vs network
-unit tests (cache/network precedence, offline fallback, state preservation).
+order, offline fallback, and keeping the cooked count.

 Key design decisions are recorded as ADRs in [docs/adr/](docs/adr/):